AntonBock/OrchardDrone/README.md

 # OrchardDrone
 This project focuses on mapping and data gathering of trees at an orchard using a drone.
-The project is simulated using Gazebo 7.16.1 in a ROS kinetic distribution.
+The project is simulated using Gazebo 7.16.1, ROS kinetic.
 In this repository we provide a simple model of a rectangular orchard in which there is 15 similar tree for the drone to fly among and map.
-The drone is a simulated hector quadrotor equipped with a xtion depth camera.
-The mapping produces a 3D octomap in which we can use MoveIt to perform 3D obstacle avoidance and plan paths between waypoints.
-The waypoints are passed to the drone using the topic /action/pose/goal, which is available through the /action/pose action server.
-The messages are of the type hector_uav_msgs/PoseActionGoal, which holds information about the cartesian position and orientation, along with the frame of reference.
+The drone is a simulated hector_quadrotor equipped with a ASUS xtion pro live RGB-D camera.
+The mapping produces a 3D occupancy grid map in which we can use MoveIt to perform 3D obstacle avoidance and plan paths between waypoints.
+The waypoints are passed to the drone using the topic /action/pose/goal.